ff6347/debateclub-firecrawled/memory-bank/active-context.md

 - Assuming the `README.md` accurately reflects the state of the "first working draft".
 - Using the `project-memory` rule structure as the guide for documentation.
+- **Filtering meaningless tags (like 'links') is crucial to keep the tag DB clean.**
+- **Only processing new links for tags avoids redundant DB work and keeps the workflow efficient.**

 ## Important Patterns & Preferences